 It wasn’t hard to see this coming.
-The Alt-Right claims their superior genes (Have you seen the state of half of them?) and ideas make them infinitely superior to Islam and various civilisations stretching back thousands of years, yet can barely last 7 without splitting off into meme-spawning cults of dubious sustainability outside of Twitter.
+The alt-right claims their superior genes and ideas make them infinitely superior to Muslims and various civilisations stretching back thousands of years, yet can barely last 7 without splitting off into meme-spawning cults of dubious sustainability outside of Twitter.

 This is simply because the “alt-right” umbrella is too large to remain cohesive.
 Some of its members think Jews should be exterminated, some (with Bannon springing to mind) have no problem with Israel whatsoever.

 Some are vehemently opposed to homosexuality and sodomy, others are ostentatiously gay and support paedophilia.
 Some lean towards Rand Paul-style libertarianism with a dash of fascism, others desire an authoritarian dictatorship.

 Even if they had three times the supporters, their ideals are simply too vague, nonsensical and wishy-washy to ever roll back the rot gripping American society.

 Spencer himself thinks faith is what a strong society needs (and he’s right)… Yet doesn’t believe in God, nor does he think you should make faith part of governance in order to stop the legalisation of destructive things.
-He views homosexuality as destructive to a healthy society and family life (which it is), yet he sees no need to prohibit sodomy or gay marriage.
+He views homosexuality as destructive to a healthy society and family life (which it is), yet he sees no need to prohibit same-sex acts or gay marriage.

 Mike Cernovich believes immigration means “white genocide” and yet he’s married to an Iranian Shi’ite*.
 David Duke talks about “Christian heritage”, yet enjoys gambling and fornicating.
 Paul Joseph Watson enjoys railing against climate change, yet doesn’t experience the climate much because (in his own words) he never leaves his apartment.

 I’m not amazed that the alt-right has split.
 I’m highly amused that this gaggle of delusionary malcontents think they’re some sort of brave, Nordic warriors of truth and justice.
 The Vikings of old had force, strength and cohesion.
 This lot have Twitter.